TRON-Bioinformatics/tronmake-kmer-pipeline/README.md

 ```

 With this manifest the query sequences would be searched in the k-mer indices of Raptor and kmindex.

+### Output

+#### Index mode

+The output is contained in the `index` directory inside the folder specified with the option `--directory`.
+The resulting indices files are separated by method.
+A sample directory for a given index contains the directories:

+#### Query mode

+The output is contained in the `query` directory inside the folder specified with the option `--directory`.
+The resulting search files are separated by sub-indices defined in the k-mer manifest file.
+A sample directory for a given index search contains the subdirectories of subindices and aggregated search results:

+* query/<method>/search.hdf5

+Aggregated search results are provided as compressed binary file.
+YOu can use R, python to read the detection matrix file.
+Alternatively you can use `h52tsv.py` to drop the results into a TSV file.
+However, we recommend you to do this only for
+queries with a low number of sequences.

 ## References